AseefBandey/JotaProject/README.md

-# Digo Jota 20 Forever
+# Diogo Jota 20 Forever
 ![Diogo Jota](https://i.postimg.cc/kMVKTsvh/Diogo-Jota.png)

 This banner image is used to visually enhance the tribute to Digo Jota.

-This is a tribute web project dedicated to Digo Jota, celebrating his contributions and legacy.
+This is a tribute web project dedicated to Diogo Jota, celebrating his contributions and legacy.
 Visit the live demo here: [jotaforever.vercel.app](https://jotaforever.vercel.app)

 ## About the Project
-This project is designed to honor Digo Jota by showcasing key moments, achievements, and information related to him through a clean and responsive web interface
+This project is designed to honor Diogo Jota by showcasing key moments, achievements, and information related to him through a clean and responsive web interface
 ## Credit
 This project was originally cloned and built upon from the [tribute-page](https://github.com/jorge-sanz/tribute-page) by jorge-sanz.